• Things to do

 lilabari mountains

-Image Credit: Ashish Bhatnagar for wikimedia commons
+Image Credit: Ashish Bhatnagar for Wikimedia commons

 Lilabari is one of the most beautiful places to see in Assam if you are willing to take the road less taken.
 Located in North Lakhimpur, this small town will titillate you with the waterfront views and breathtaking Dirang Valley.
 For someone who likes being in nature will feel absolute delightment on their visit to Lilabari.
 One can enjoy a lot of activities like rafting, trekking, and fishing in their free time.
 It is a paradise for nature and adventure lovers.